Mariame Kaba, modern abolitionist, on feminism that fights state violence

-A few hundred people gathered at DePaul University's Cortelyou Commons Thursday night for a much-anticipated talk by Mariame Kaba, the organizer and academic who many credit with founding the prison and police abolition movement in Chicago.
+A few hundred people gathered at DePaul University's Cortelyou Commons Thursday night for a much-anticipated talk by Mariame Kaba, the organizer and educator who many credit with founding the prison and police abolition movement in Chicago.

 For two decades, Kaba educated Chicagoans on the prison-industrial complex and violence against black women and children in addition to organizing multiple groups and initiatives to end youth criminalization and other forms of state violence.
 Last year she returned to live in her native New York City, but she's continued to be a mentor to and champion of grassroots activists in Chicago.